bottkars/bottkars.github.io/_posts/2019-08-17-azurestack-loves-concourse-chapter2.md

 copy the existing pipeline file into *03-azcli-pipeline.yml*.

-Using the basic Task, we add a new Job but with fewer Parameters:
+Using the basic Task, we add a new Job but with fewer Parameters to *03-azcli-pipeline.yml*:

 ```yaml
 - name: basic-azcli-azure